Charles V of France: Early life

 Charles was born at the Château de Vincennes outside of Paris, the son of Prince John and Princess Bonne of France.
-He was educated at court with other boys of his age with whom he would remain close throughout his life: his uncle Philip, Duke of Orléans (only two years older than himself), his three brothers Louis, John, and Philip, Louis of Bourbon, Edward and Robert of Bar, Godfrey of Brabant, Louis I, Count of Étampes, Louis of Évreux, brother of Charles the Bad, John and Charles of Artois, Charles of Alençon, and Philip of Rouvres.
+He was educated at court with other boys of his age to whom he would remain close throughout his life: his uncle Philip, Duke of Orléans (only two years older than himself), his three brothers Louis, John, and Philip, Louis of Bourbon, Edward and Robert of Bar, Godfrey of Brabant, Louis I, Count of Étampes, Louis of Évreux, brother of Charles the Bad, John and Charles of Artois, Charles of Alençon, and Philip of Rouvres.

 The future king was highly intelligent but physically weak, with pale skin and a thin, ill-proportioned body.
 This made a sharp contrast to his father, who was tall, strong and sandy-haired.